-Class 1 (Defence) handguns comprise original issue or faithful reproduction centrefire service handguns, with a modified barrel length or calibre only to comply with national and state laws.
-Competitors may use revolvers or self-loading pistols, which are or have been on regular issue to an army, navy or air force.
+Class 1 (Defence) handguns comprise original issue or faithful reproduction centrefire service handguns, with a modified barrel length or caliber only to comply with national and state laws.
+Competitors may use revolvers or self-loading pistols, which are or have been on a regular issue to an army, navy or air force member.

-Class 3 (Accurised/Modified/Target) handguns comprise any Class 1 or 2 service issue centrefire handgun or faithful reproduction that has been modified from its original specification, either post-production or at the factory, and may feature target-shooting-adjustable sights, hand-customised grips, barrels, trigger systems, trigger saddles or compensators.
+Class 3 (Accurised/Modified/Target) handguns comprise any Class 1 or 2 service issue centrefire handgun or faithful reproduction that has been modified from its original specification, either post-production or at the factory, and may feature target-shooting-adjustable sights, custom hand grips, barrels, trigger systems, trigger saddles or compensators.

-Class 4 (Rimfire) handguns comprise any rimfire handgun that substantially replicates the functions of a Class 1, 2 or 3 handgun.
+Class 4 (Rimfire) handguns comprise any rimfire handgun that substantially replicates the functions of Class 1, 2 or 3 handguns.